papasfreezeriaunblockedonline/papasfreezeriaunblockedonline.github.io/index.md

 <!-- index.md -->
 ---
 layout: home
-title: Papa's Freezeria Fan Site\---
+title: Papa's Freezeria Fan Site

 Welcome to the ultimate Papa's Freezeria fan site!
 Dive into guides, version history, and tips to serve the sweetest sundaes on Calypso Island—all in one place.